 If you are looking for an extremely popular, mid-range hiking shoe, then these are the ones for you.
 Targhee has done a great job of keeping their shoes with a little more of a traditional feel, but they definitely come with modern features.

-These Targhee II hiking shoes come in a few different colors ranges, all of which fit perfectly for the outdoors.
+These Targhee II hiking shoes come in a few different colors ranges, all of which fit perfectly for the disc golf course.
 The upper portion is designed with waterproof leather which is known to be extremely durable and last for years at a time.
-Note: These come in a shoe version (the one I suggest) and then they also offer a boot version which of course goes higher up your ankle).
+Note: These come in a disc golf shoe version (the one I suggest) and then they also offer a boot version which of course goes higher up your ankle).
 I definitely recommend the shoe version rather than the boot due to movement allowed and the weight.

 KEEN has been around for quite some time and they are known for their waterproof materials and designs.
 The great thing about these products is that the waterproof membrane is actually quite breathable and allows ventilation while not allowing water to enter.
 This allows you to keep your feet dry from the elements, without feeling like you have your feet in garbage bags.
 That being said, because these shoes do such a great job at waterproofing, they are slightly warmer than most others on this list.